MicrosoftDocs/Devices-docs/surface-duo/surface-duo-config-work-profile.md

 ### Setup Android Enterprise Work Profile

 Use work profiles to manage corporate data and apps on user-owned Android devices.
-By default, enrollment of personally owned work profile devices is enabled and requires no further admin configuration.  d
+By default, enrollment of personally owned work profile devices is enabled and requires no further admin configuration.

 **To enable Enterprise Work Profile:**